Marijuana Deregulation and Workplace Concerns for NYS Employers

 Update on the NLRB’s Final Rule on Joint Employment

-Update: March 14, 2024 The NLRB’s rule for determining joint employment status that was set to take effect on March 11 has been vacated by a federal judge.
-The US Chamber of Commerce and other business groups challenged the new rule, arguing that it is “inconsistent with common law” and the federal judge agreed.
-It … Continued
+Update: March 14, 2024 The NLRB’s joint-employer rule for determining joint employment status that was set to take effect on March 11 has been vacated by a federal judge.
+The US Chamber of Commerce and other business groups challenged the new rule, arguing that it is “inconsistent with common law” and the federal judge agreed. … Continued

 Legal and HR Panel Discussion